 The facility will include workshops, both digital and traditional, with equipment to enable students to experiment with different techniques to bring artistic and design projects to fruition.
 To support the various projects it is intended to have a technician on hand to offer advice, skills and training.
 Although many University departments have their own workshops, Churchill will be the only Oxbridge College that has such a facilty for truly interdisciplinary endeavours.

-We need to raise £1 million to fund the building and a further £2.58 million to build an endowment that will fund running costs and support the full-time technician and part-time director needed to deliver the project's unique and ambitious aims.
+We have received a major gift of £750,000 towards the cost of the project but more support is needed to bring this exciting initiative to life.
+The project needs £1 million to fund the building and a further £2.58 million to build an endowment that will fund running costs and support the full-time technician and part-time director needed to deliver the project's unique and ambitious aims.

 Every gift made in support of the Bill Brown Creative Workshops can make a difference.
 For example, 23 people giving £30 a month for three years, with the addition of Gift Aid, would support a dedicated technician for one year.